Ziad Abu Amr: Political career

 Running as an independent candidate in the 1996 Palestinian general election, he won a seat in the Palestinian Legislative Council (PLC) representing Gaza City.
 During this period, he was chairman of the PLC's political committee.

 He was re-elected in legislative elections that took place on 25 January 2006, winning 55,748 votes.

 Ziad Abu Amr (first on the left of President Mahmoud Abbas) with President Donald J. Trump and President Mahmoud Abbas of the Palestinian Authority at the United Nations General Assembly, 20 September 2017.

 From April to October 2003, he was Minister of Culture in the government of Prime Minister (now President) Mahmoud Abbas.

 After a period of factional violence in the Palestinian territories in early 2007, the Hamas-led government resigned on 15 February.
 Prime Minister Ismail Haniyeh formed a new national unity government with Abu Amr as foreign minister.
 The cabinet was approved by the PLC and its members took office on 18 March.

-On 6 June 2013, Ziad Abu-Amr was appointed as Deputy Prime Minister of the Palestinian Authority by President Mahmoud Abbas.
+On 6 June 2013, Ziad Abu Amr was appointed as Deputy Prime Minister of Palestine by President Mahmoud Abbas.

 He is associated with many political associations, including the Palestine Center in Washington D.C., the Palestinian Council on Foreign Relations, the Palestinian Academic Society for the Study of International Affairs (PASSIA), and MIFTAH, a Palestinian civil rights organization.